joshuaptfan/KF2-drop-farm/README.md

 Idle KF2 for 30 minutes before first run?
 [Y/N]
 ```

-__Depending on the performance of your computer, you may need to adjust the wait times for game launch and map load.__ Do this by opening the .vbs file in Notepad, the variables are clearly labeled near the top of the script.
+__Depending on the performance of your computer, you may need to adjust the wait time for game launch.__ Do this by opening the .vbs file in Notepad, the variable is clearly labeled near the top of the script.

 ## What it does